My job responsibilities have changed from when I was hired. What is the process for becoming compensated for these changes?

 Call the University Human Resources if you have questions about this process.
 You can read more about this in the OU Policies and Procedures, Administrative and Professional Pay Plan (40.036).

-Can I put the university "on notice" about my problem by telling the Ombudsman?
+Can I put the university "on notice" about my problem by telling the Ombudsperson?

-No. Because of the unique, informal, problem-solving role of the Office of the Ombudsman, speaking to the Ombudsman about a concern does not constitute "notice" to the university that the problem exists, nor is speaking to the Office of the Ombudsman a step in any applicable grievance process.
+No. Because of the unique, informal, problem-solving role of the Office of the Ombudsperson, speaking to the Ombudsperson about a concern does not constitute "notice" to the university that the problem exists, nor is speaking to the Office of the Ombudsperson a step in any applicable grievance process.
 Anyone wishing to "put the university on notice" may contact an administrator or invoke a formal grievance process.
-The Office of the Ombudsman can provide referral information about who to contact for anyone seeking to use administrative or formal grievance processes.
+The Office of the Ombudsperson can provide referral information about who to contact for anyone seeking to use administrative or formal grievance processes.

 What do I do if the person I supervise and I just don’t get along?